Our top pick: 3 Step Divorce

 The grounds for annulment and the time limit for each reason vary by state.
 Here are some common legal bases for annulment:

 Here are a few good arguments for getting an annulment instead of a divorce:

 An annulment legally voids a marriage and generally restores your single status from before the union.
 With a legal separation, you remain married to your spouse, although you live separate lives.
 A separation agreement lays out your responsibilities and division of assets and debts.

-You can only get an annulment if you meet your state’s strict guidelines to qualify.
+Getting an annulment is only possible if you meet your state’s strict guidelines to qualify.
 There’s no waiting period, but it’s not necessarily cheaper or faster than a divorce — especially if your spouse contests it.

-And since annulments have a burden of proof, it might be easier to terminate the marriage with a divorce.
-Take a look at our guide to divorce to learn about its legal implications and decide if it’s right for you.
+And since annulments rely on a burden of proof, it might be easier to terminate the marriage with a divorce.
+Take a look at our guide to divorce to learn about its legal implications to decide if it’s right for you.

 Learn about what will happen to your home loan when you die and how to avoid any nasty situations with some pre-planning.